nextcloud/documentation/admin_manual/configuration_user/user_auth_ldap.rst

   You can override the setting and pass an attribute of your choice.
 You must make sure that the attribute of your choice can be fetched for both users and groups and it is unique.
-Leave it empty for default behaviour.
+Leave it empty for default behavior.
 Changes will have effect only on newly mapped LDAP users and groups.
 It also will have effect when a user's or group's DN changes and an old UUID was cached, which will result in a new user.
 Because of this, the setting should be